TFCDiff: Robust ECG Denoising via Time-Frequency Complementary Diffusion: Methods

 \subsection{DCT and Truncating}

-The Discrete Cosine Transform (DCT), a variant of the Discrete Fourier Transform (DFT), produces real-valued frequency coefficients by extending a real input signal to an even function \cite{bib36}.
-This symmetry allows DCT to represent signals with fewer coefficients than DFT, offering superior energy compaction in the frequency domain.
-Furthermore, as DCT only operates on real numbers, it benefits from reduced computational complexity.
-These properties have led to its widespread adoption in image compression standards such as JPEG \cite{bib37}.
+The Discrete Cosine Transform (DCT) decomposes a real signal into real-valued frequency coefficients by extending it to an even function \cite{bib36}.
+Due to its superior energy compaction and computational efficiency, DCT has become a cornerstone of image compression standards, most notably JPEG \cite{bib37}.
+A detailed comparison of DCT against other time-frequency transformation methods such as Fast Fourier Transform (FFT) and Discrete Wavelet Transform (DWT) is provided in Supplementary Note 1.

-Given an ECG signal $\boldsymbol{L}\in {{\mathbb{R}}^{N}}$, we apply the 1D type-II DCT to obtain its frequency-domain representation $\boldsymbol{D}\in {{\mathbb{R}}^{N}}$.
+Given an ECG signal $\boldsymbol{l}\in {{\mathbb{R}}^{N}}$, we apply the 1D type-II DCT to obtain its frequency-domain representation $\boldsymbol{l}\in {{\mathbb{R}}^{N}}$.
 The original time-domain signal is recovered using the inverse DCT (IDCT), implemented via the type-III DCT.
-It is worthwhile noting that both transforms must be orthogonal to ensure invertibility.
-Both transforms must be orthogonal to ensure perfect invertibility.
+Both transforms must be orthogonal to ensure invertibility.
 In this formulation, the transforms can be expressed as linear combinations of cosine basis functions:

 Vital diagnostic information in normal ECG primarily lies in 0.5-50 Hz \cite{bib38}.
-Since the full spectrum of $\boldsymbol{D}$ extends beyond this range, we truncate $\boldsymbol{D}$ to retain only the informative components, which significantly reduces the computational burden and enhances feature learning efficiency.
-As shown in Fig.\autoref{fig2}, the high-frequency portion of $\boldsymbol{D}$ is near zero and contributes negligible useful information.
-Assuming a sampling frequency of $f_s$, the frequency resolution is $\Delta f=f_s/2N$, and the frequency corresponding to the $k$-th coefficient $\boldsymbol{D} (k)$ is given by $f_k=k \cdot f_s/2N$.
+Since the full spectrum of $\boldsymbol{d}$ extends beyond this range, we truncate $\boldsymbol{d}$ to retain only the informative components, which significantly reduces the computational burden and enhances feature learning efficiency.
+As shown in Fig.\autoref{fig2}, the high-frequency portion of $\boldsymbol{d}$ is near zero and contributes negligible useful information.
+Assuming a sampling frequency of $f_s$, the frequency resolution is $\Delta f=f_s / 2N$, and the frequency corresponding to the $k$-th coefficient $\boldsymbol{d}(k)$ is given by $f_k=k \cdot f_s/2N$.
 To preserve components below 50 Hz, we retain only the first $[50/\Delta f]$ coefficients.

-To verify that truncation does not compromise signal fidelity, we evaluate 37590 10-second ECG segments (detailed in Section\autoref{subsec:Preprocessing}).
-Each segment is transformed to the frequency domain via 1D DCT, truncated, zero-padded back to length $N$, and then reconstructed using 1D IDCT.
-The Sum of Squared Differences (SSD) between the original and reconstructed signals is (1.66 ± 3.30) × 10$^{-3}$ (arbitrary units), confirming that the truncation preserves signal integrity.
+A series of validation experiments (Supplementary Note 2) demonstrates that signal fidelity is preserved despite the truncation.